AdobeDocs/campaign-classic.en/help/delivery/using/use-case--creating-content-management.md

    ![](assets/s_ncs_content_param_schema_step2.png)

-   For more on this, refer to [Edit schemas](../../delivery/using/data-schemas.md#editing-schemas).
+   For more on this, refer to [Editing schemas](../../delivery/using/data-schemas.md#editing-schemas).

    For each element referenced in the content, you need to select a matching type.